hydephp/action/docs/index.md

 ### GitHub Pages (Direct deployment)

+>warn This method depends on [`actions/upload-pages-artifact`](https://github.com/actions/upload-pages-artifact), which is currently in public beta.

 You can also deploy the compiled site directly to GitHub Pages, by setting the `deploy` input to "pages".

 ```yaml